 - Databases of the “Gemeinsamer Bibliotheksverbund” (GBV)

-- Information facilities in the Internet and social networks
+- Information available on the Internet and social networks

-- General and specialist works of reference as available stock in the reading room
+- General and subject-related reference works as a non-lending collection in the reading room.

 - Document delivery